 About Pasta Carbonara Recipe: This simple Roman pasta dish derives its name from 'carbone' meaning coal.
 It was a pasta popular with the coal miners.
-The original recipe calls for guanciale, which is pig's cheek, but since its not easily available, we have used bacon instead.
-A pasta dish every age group would love to relish!
+The original recipe calls for guanciale, which is pig's cheek, but since it's not easily available, we have used bacon instead.
+So, here's a pasta dish that every age group would love to relish!

 Ingredients of Pasta Carbonara

 100 gms pecorino romano or parmesan, grated

 How to Make Pasta Carbonara